claui/vscode-mdmonthly/mdmonthly/CONTRIBUTING.md

 - It may also use an incorrect key in the resolution entry it writes to `package.json`.
   The key should match the dependency’s semver expression, not the resolved version.
   Using the latter as a key causes the resolution to never apply.
-  Example for a correct key: `"@vscode/vsce@^2.19.0"`
+  Example for a correct key: `"@scope/pkgname@^0.1.2"`

 ## Handling vulnerable dependencies

 ### The thing about vulnerabilities in transitive dependencies

-People sometimes discover vulnerabilities in packages on which vscode-mdmonthly depends.
+People sometimes discover vulnerabilities in packages on which md-monthly depends.

 If that happens and a patch comes out, I need to upgrade the affected package to a newer version, which includes the patch.

-But a vulnerability might also affect a package on which vscode-mdmonthly depends only indirectly, e.g. through a transitive requirement.
-A patch may exist for such a package, but somewhere in the chain of dependencies (from the vulnerable package all the way down to vscode-mdmonthly), the patch may be outside the specified semver range so I **can’t upgrade** the package via the usual `yarn up` or `yarn up -R` command.
+But a vulnerability might also affect a package on which md-monthly depends only indirectly, e.g. through a transitive requirement.
+A patch may exist for such a package, but somewhere in the chain of dependencies (from the vulnerable package all the way down to md-monthly), the patch may be outside the specified semver range so I **can’t upgrade** the package via the usual `yarn up` or `yarn up -R` command.